supermiky0000/Clean-Flash-Manual-for-Custom-ROMs/README.md

 2. Copy the Firmware (if required) and Custom ROM to sdcard
 3. Wipe Dalvik/ART, Cache, Metadata and Data partitions (do NOT reboot after this!)
 4. Return to sdcard and flash first Firmware and then ROM
-5. Flash the Recovery zip you copied before (it will probably reboot to recovery automatically, if not you have to do it manually)
+5. Flash the Recovery zip copy (it will probably reboot to recovery automatically, if not you have to do it manually)
 6. If you have Gapps in your flashed ROM, format data and finally reboot to the new system

 If you don't have Gapps built-in in the flashed ROM do these remaining steps: